Travel advice for pilgrims to Mecca (Hajj)

 - Some people may also need the MMR (measles, mumps and rubella) vaccine and hepatitis B vaccine.

 - Everyone should be vaccinated against tetanus, diphtheria, pertussis and polio.
-Adults who have previously had the vaccine shuold receive a booster dose every 10 years.
+Adults who have previously had the vaccine should receive a booster dose every 10 years.

 - Wash hands frequently and thoroughly with soap and water or hand disinfectants, particularly before eating or preparing food and after using the toilet.